 Relapse on discontinuation of psychoactive drugs can be a form of drug withdrawal state .
+In other words a person may experience return of symptoms while coming off the drugs.
 In the current biomedical system, any relapse will usually be seen as a sign of “illness” as opposed to the process of withdrawal.

-In 2011, when I was trying to come off the drugs I was told by a doctor in a disapproving tone “These drugs are not made for a’la carte people like you!”.
+In 2011, when I was trying to withdraw from the drugs, I was told by a doctor in a disapproving tone “These drugs are not made for a’la carte people like you!”.
 That particular day was a major turning point and I can thank him now for his sarcastic but valuable one liner.
-That was the day I knew I wanted to get off these drugs for sure.
+That was the day I knew for sure I wanted to get off these drugs.
 I was going to show him that I can do this.
 At the same time, without support from doctors or others, it was a bumpy ride.

 It is very difficult to have a proper recovery in a system that revolves around the biomedical model.
 Some people are told they will be on drugs for life and are called “non-compliant” if they try to go down an alternative route.
 Coming off these drugs will usually be severely frowned upon.
 You are basically left to your own devices in what can be a very difficult process.

 Sometimes people are taken off the drugs too fast, leading to failure, but this can also take away Hope of ever becoming drug free.
 Withdrawal and drug reduction has to be done very slowly, under the supervision of an expert who has the most up to date honest psychopharmacological information on the withdrawal process.
-I’ve added a section at the very end of this blog entitled Resources to help withdraw from prescribed Psychoactive drugs.
+I’ve added a section entitled Resources to help withdraw from prescribed Psychoactive drugs.

 “In 2016, €25 million was spent on the drug (Lyrica / Pregabalin which is a neuropathic pain drug) for medical card holders – up from €5 million in 2006” (1086% increase).
 “The number of prescriptions for the SSRI (antidepressant) Lexapro soared from 190,109 to 631,000 – a 232 % increase” (2006 to 2016).
 Sertraline prescriptions are up 252%.
 And Venlafaxine (Effexor) prescriptions up 107%.
 These are shocking increases in drug use.

-The money used on the over prescription of painkillers and Psychotropic drugs could be redirected to a more humane system.
-But that would require a major shift in thinking from the current biomedical based model to a system that is based more on a Psycho-social and holistic approach to healing.
+The money used on the over prescription of painkillers and Psychotropic drugs could be redirected into a more humane system.
+But that would require a major shift in thinking from the current biomedical based model to a system that is based more on a Psychosocial and holistic approach to healing.

 For example, the Power Threat Meaning Framework describes an “alternative to Psychiatric classification in relation to emotional distress and troubled or troubling behaviour” .
 One of the lead authors, clinical Psychologist Dr Lucy Johnstone, came to Dublin in May 2018 to talk about this approach, thanks to the Youth mental health charity Jigsaw.
 While I have been disillusioned with the approach to mental health in Ireland for the last decade, I see some glimmers of hope that we might be moving out of the dark ages when it comes to helping distressed human beings.